- “Move ahead in time to when you have an accident.”

 How Each Lifetime Fits Together

-Imagine that your soul is like an enormous diamond with infinite facets.
+Imagine your soul as an enormous diamond with infinite facets.
 Each facet represents a lifetime you have experienced.
 Your life, here and now, is represented by one of those facets.

 If you’re only aware of that one facet, it’s as though you’re adrift in the ocean, untethered to the rest of you, detached from most of your soul, energy, and Self.